-- (a) the nature of the offences of which the registered offender has been convicted and the circumstances in which the offences were committed; - (b) whether the registered offender follows any lawful occupation, and whether such occupation is conducive to an honest and settled way of life and is not merely a pretence for the purpose of facilitating the commission of crime; - (c) the suitability of the area to which his movements are to be restricted; and - (d) the manner in which the registered offender may earn his living within the restricted area and the adequacy of arrangements which are or are likely to be, available therefor.

-(3) A copy of the order shall be served on the registered offender in the prescribed manner.

-(4) The period specified in an order under sub-section (1) shall in no case extend beyond the period of registration or re-registration, as the case may be, referred to in section 9.
+- 11. (1) If in the opinion of the State Government it is necessary or expedient in the interests of the general public so to do, the State Government may, subject to the provisions of sub-section (4), by order direct that any registered offender shall be restricted in his movements to such area, and for such period not exceeding three years, as may be specified in the order. - (2) Before making any such order the State Government shall take into consideration the following matters, that is to say,- - (a) the nature of the offences of which the registered offender has been convicted, and the circumstances in which the offences were committed; - (b) whether the registered offender follows any lawful occupation, and whether such occupation is conducive to an honest and settled way of life and is not merely a pretence for the purpose of facilitating the commission of crime; - (c) the suitability of the area to which his movements are to be restricted; and - (d) the manner in which the registered offender may earn his living within the restriction area, and the adequacy of arrangements which are, or are likely to be, available therefor. - (3) A copy of the order shall be served on the registered offender in the prescribed manner. - (2) The period specified in an order under sub-section (1) shall in no case extend beyond the period of registration or re-registration, as the case may be, referred to in section 9.

-12. Power to cancel or alter restrictions of movements - The Government may, by order, cancel any order made under section 11, or alter any area specified in an order under that section:
+Power to cancel or alter restrictions of movements.
+12. The State Government may, by order, cancel any order made under section 11, or alter any area specified in an order under that section:

-Provided that before making such order, the Government shall consider the matter referred to in sub-section (2) of section 11 in so far as they may be applicable.
+Provided that before making such order, the State Government shall consider the matters referred to in sub-section (2) of section 11 in so far as they may be applicable.

-13. Powers under sections 11 and 12 also exercisable by certain Magistrates .- (1) Subject to the provisions of sub-section(3), the powers of the Government under sections 11 and 12 may be exercised also by a Magistrate having power to act under section 110 of the Code, but without prejudice to the exercise of his powers under that section of the Code.
+13. (1) Subject to the provisions of sub-section (3), the powers of the State Powers under Government under sections 11 and 12 may be exercised also by a Magistrate having sections 11 power to act under section 110 of the Code, but without prejudice to the exercise of exercisable his powers under that section of the Code.